5 Steps for Managing Your Collaboration Tool Data

 Ultimately, it's not the existence of collaboration data that concerns your legal colleagues.
 It's how well that data is managed.

-4. Introduce Real-Time Compliance Monitoring and Moderation
+4. Introduce Real-Time Compliance Adherence and Moderation

 For regulators, it isn’t enough for you to say you don’t have restricted information in your collaboration data.
 You must prove it isn’t there.
 Company policy documents won't protect you from regulators if you can’t show that employees actually follow them.